RISCV-MYTH-WORKSHOP/riscv_myth_workshop_aug21-Charaan27/README.md

 </br>

-# Day - 3 - Digital Logic with TL-Verilog and Makerchip:
+# Day - 3 - Digital Logic with TL-Verilog and Makerchip

 We first get familiarized with TL-Verilog and Makerchip.
 Transaction-Level Verilog(TL-Verilog) is a language extension to SystemVerilog that supports Transanction-Level Design.
 In this context, a transaction is an entity that moves through pipelines and queues.
 It might be a machine instruction, a packet flit, or a read and write operation into the memory.
 The corresponding transaction logic, that operates on the transaction can be placed anywhere along the transaction’s flow.
 More details about TL-Verilog can be found [here](https://arxiv.org/ftp/arxiv/papers/1811/1811.01780.pdf#:~:text=Abstract%E2%80%8B%E2%80%8B%E2%80%94Transaction%2DLevel,is%20an%20entity%20that%20moves)